Hexlet/docs/create-lesson.md

 When you need to update your exercise (e.g. add something new or fix bugs), just push the changes to your Bitbucket repository.
 Hexlet will detect new commits and rebuild the image automatically.

-However, if you have started an exercise on the website (as user), then you will have to reset progress and start it again after an update to be able to see the changes.
+However, if you have started an exercise on the website (as students), then you will have to reset progress and start it again after an update to be able to see the changes.